Real Racing 3: Cars

-The game features 439 officially licensed cars as of update 10.6 in August 2022.
+The game features more than 600 officially licensed cars that are available to be purchased as of update 13.4 in May 2025.
 When the game was first released, every car was immediately available for purchase, with the only limitation being how much R$ or gold the player had.
 As of update 1.2, however, most of the cars must now be unlocked by winning a certain number of trophies before they become available for purchase.
 Cars purchased before the introduction of unlocks remain playable along with any race series that features that car; even if the player has not yet progressed to the point where they would normally be able to unlock them.

 Locations

-The game features real life circuits, in addition to the fictional street circuit of Melbourne, located in Southbank.
+The game features a total of 58 racetracks based on real-life circuits, as well as a fictional street circuit set in Melbourne, located in Southbank.